kilibarda4/multinomial-logistic-regression/Readme.md

 ## Functionality

-The script reads in a dataset, preprocesses the text data, and maps the class names to numbers.
-It counts the occurrences of each unique word in the descriptions and selects the 1000 most common words as features.
-The descriptions are then transformed into a matrix of features.
-The data is split into a training set and a test set (90/10 split, which can be changed according to requirements).
-The Logistic Regression model is trained on the training set using Stochastic Gradient Descent and the Cross Entropy Loss function.
-The trained model is used to predict the categories of the test set.
-The performance of the model is evaluated using accuracy, precision, recall, and F1 score.
-A confusion matrix is also plotted to visualize the performance of the model.
+- Preprocessing:
+    - Data is turned into lowercase
+    - Stopwords are removed using a nlkt library function
+    - All numbers are treated as 'someNumber' to reduce dimensionality of the problem
+    - Most common 1000 words are extracted after preprocessing and used as features

+- Training/Testing:
+    - The model is trained using the .train function with parameters (int num_iterations, float learning_rate) which can be fine tuned to trade between speed and accuracy
+    - Trained model is tested on unseen portion of dataset

+- Results (printed to terminal):
+    - Accuracy
+    - Precision
+    - Recall
+    - F1 Score
+    - Confusion Matrix plotted to visualize performance of the model

 Please note that the script assumes that the input data is in the following format: CSV file containing class names in column one and descriptions in column two.
-Please refer to the comments in the script for more details on the expected input format.
+Please refer to the provided dataset for more details on the expected input format.